contribsys/faktory/README.md

 At a high level, Faktory is the central repository for background jobs within your application.
-Jobs have a name and a set of arguments and placed into queues.
+Jobs have a name and a set of arguments and are placed into queues for workers to fetch and execute.

 You can use this server to distribute jobs to one or hundreds of machines.
 Jobs can be executed with any language by clients using